magicaltrap/tensorboard_example/README.md

     * A .csv file with all the results (`results.csv`).
     * A `runs` folder where the results are saved in a format that TensorBoard can use.

-  4. After installing tensorboard, navigate to the folder repository and type in a terminal:
+  4. After installing tensorboard, specify the `runs` folder TensorBoard should use.
+Navigate to the folder repository and type in a terminal:
   ```
   tensorboard --logdir=runs
   ```